Can AI flag disease outbreaks faster than humans? Not quite

 Andrew Beam, a Harvard University epidemiologist, said that scanning online reports for key words can help reveal trends, but the accuracy depends on the quality of the data.
 He also notes that these techniques aren’t so novel.

-“There is an art to intelligently scraping web sites,” Beam said.
+“There is an art to intelligently scraping websites,” Beam said.
 “But it’s also Google’s core technology since the 1990s.”

 Google itself started its own Flu Trends service to detect outbreaks in 2008 by looking for patterns in search queries about flu symptoms.
 Experts criticized it for overestimating flu prevalence.
 Google shut down the website in 2015 and handed its technology to nonprofit organizations such as HealthMap to use Google data to build their own models.